pyepics/pyepics/doc/ca.rst

    :param force:    whether to (try to) force a connection.

-   if *timeout* is ``None``, the value of  :data:`DEFAULT_CONNECTION_TIMEOUT` is used (usually 5.0 seconds).
+   if *timeout* is ``None``, the value of  :data:`DEFAULT_CONNECTION_TIMEOUT` is used (usually 2.0 seconds).

-   Normally, channels will connect very fast, and the connection callback will succeed the first time.
+   Normally, channels will connect in milliseconds, and the connection callback will succeed on the first attempt.

    For un-connected Channels (that are nevertheless queried), the 'ts' (timestamp of last connection attempt) and 'failures' (number of failed connection attempts) from the :data:`_cache` will be used to prevent spending too much time waiting for a connection that may never happen.

-Many other functions that require a valid (but not necessarily connected) Channel are essentially identical to the CA library are:
+Many other functions that require a valid Channel ID, but not necessarily a connected Channel.
+These functions are essentially identical to the CA library are:

 .. function::   name(chid)